Gatherings with music in Zambia: the local cults

 Salati Mukoti ∵ personal communication, 1985.

-Gatherings in Zambia: the local cults.
-In the 1980s, joy was not felt to be spiritual anymore and, in the years after, mourning became somewhat more personal and could be felt to be too heavy when others were present.
-Still, when looked at in some detail, it turns out that both still play an important, be it less conspicuous role in daily and ritual life.
-See for instance the article about the emotions felt when hearing music.
-For this reason, we follow a division in rejoicing, mourning and problem solving rituals.
+Gatherings with music in Zambia: the local cults.
+In the 1980s, joy was no longer felt to be spiritual, and, in the years after, mourning became somewhat more personal and could be felt to be too heavy when others were present.
+Still, when looked at in some detail, it turns out that both still play an important, albeit less conspicuous, role in daily and ritual life.
+See, for instance, the article about the emotions felt when hearing music.
+For this reason, we follow a division into rejoicing, mourning and problem-solving rituals.

 More detailed descriptions of these manifestations